WHY OUR WATERJET MACHINE CUT PUZZLES ARE SO COOL.

 Wouldn't you agree these are puzzling times?!
 Philip revived his passion project in fall 2020 as a creative way to expand Waterjet Works during the pandemic and to continue his work designing puzzles for his family and yours.

 He now collaborates on building The Puzzled Co. with his eldest daughter Gabriel, an expert in communications and product development for contemporary artists and museums.

-Original 1977 Puzzled Co. education-based puzzle designs by Philip Einsohn, featuring Braille puzzles for children.
+Original 1977 Puzzled Co. education-based puzzle designs by Philip Einsohn, featuring innovative Braille puzzles for children.